 Nissunjåkka Suspension Bridge

 Follow the trail Kungsleden for four kilometres to the suspension bridge.
 This section of Kungsleden is easy to walk and varied.
 Just under one kilometre after the marble quarry (Marmorbrottet), the trail heads down a ridge and over a small bridge.
 From here you can see marks in the terrain that indicate where the stream Nissunjåkka used to flow.
-In some years the land is flooded when there are heavy spring floods.
-There is a rest area with a windbreak and fireplace on the other side of the suspension bridge.
+During some years, the land is flooded when there are heavy spring floods.
+There is a rest area with a simple shelter and fireplace on the other side of the suspension bridge.

-Glidaren, Björkliden, Kårsavagge, Kungsleden – some of our true classics for those who want an simple way to experience the national park in winter!
+Glidaren, Björkliden, Kårsavagge, Kungsleden – some of our true classics for those who want a simple way to experience the national park in winter!

 Take the chairlift up and then follow the cross-marked trail south.
-You will soon discover how the trail got its name.
-You actually glide all the way back down to the tourist station!
+You will soon discover how the trail got its name, it allows you to actually glide all the way back down to the road!